KushalRoyChowdhury/ChatBuddy/README.md

 The application source code (frontend and backend) is available on GitHub.
 Fork it, modify it, and make it your own.
 If you find it useful, please consider giving it a star!

-> **Note on Future Development:** This project is now considered feature-complete, and no major new features are planned.
+> **Note on Future Development:** With the release of v1.6, this project is now considered feature-complete, and no major new features are planned.
 However, I will continue to provide patch fixes and performance improvements over time as needed.

 *Thank you for using ChatBuddy!*